A general Cayley correspondence and higher Teichm\"uller spaces: Introduction

 \subsection{Acknowledgments:}

 We would like to especially thank Jeff Adams for his help with many of the Lie theoretic aspects of this paper.
 We also thank Mark Burger, Carlos Florentino, François Labourie, Ana Peón-Nieto, Beatrice Pozzetti, Andy Sanders and Anna Wienhard for enlightening conversations.
+Finally, we also thank the anonymous referees for a number of remarks which lead to relevant improvements in the paper.
 This material is based partly upon work supported by the National Science Foundation under Grant No. 1440140, while some of the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Fall semester of 2019.
 The authors acknowledge support from U.S. National Science Foundation Grants DMS 1107452, 1107263, 1107367 ``RNMS: GEometric structures And Representation varieties" (the GEAR Network).
-B.C. was partially supported by supported by the NSF under Award No. 1604263.
-O.G.-P. was partially supported by the Spanish MINECO under the ICMAT Severo Ochoa grant No.SEV-2015-0554, and grant No. MTM2016-81048-P. P. G. and A. O. were supported by CMUP, financed by national funds through FCT -- Funda\c{c}\~ao para a Ci\^encia e a Tecnologia, I.P., under the project with reference UIDB/00144/2020.
-A. O. also wishes to thank the Department of Mathematics of the University of Maryland and the Instituto de Ciencias Matematicas (ICMAT), that he visited in the course of preparation of this paper.
+B.C. was partially supported by the NSF under Award No.1604263.
+O.G.-P. was partially supported by the Spanish MINECO under the ICMAT Severo Ochoa grant No.SEV-2015-0554, and grant No.MTM2016-81048-P. P.G. and A.O. were supported by CMUP under the project with reference UIDB/00144/2020 and by the project EXPL/MAT-PUR/1162/2021, both financed by national funds through FCT -- Funda\c{c}\~ao para a Ci\^encia e a Tecnologia, I.P.
+A.O. also wishes to thank the Department of Mathematics of the University of Maryland and the Instituto de Ciencias Matematicas (ICMAT), that he visited in the course of preparation of this paper.